Walthamstow Marshes

 Information update for visitors: check out anything that may affect your visit to us

-Landscaping works around Ox-bow Island
+Landscaping works around Ox Bow Island

-In August 2019, we started our five-year Ox Bow Island Project in partnership with Canal and River Trust and Thames 21.
-We’ve completed the majority of the works but were delayed by the February storms and will now install the vegetation raft at the southern entrance to the Ox Bow after nesting season
+In August 2019, we started our five-year Ox Bow Island Project in partnership with Canal & River Trust and Thames 21.
+We’ve completed the majority of the works but some were delayed by the February storms.

 This work will improve this area and make it better for future generations.
-We appreciate your patience and understanding during this time.
+We appreciate your patience and understanding during this time

 If you have any more questions you can contact: